Xixiong-Guo/My-project/README.md

 # My-project

-This folder incudes all project completed by myself.
+This folder incudes all projects completed by myself.
 To be continued...

 Contents